fqantonio/GoingInductive/THEORY.md

 [^THEORY-4]: In cognitive load theory, "secondary learning" refers to the acquisition of knowledge and skills that are not naturally acquired through evolution and require explicit instruction.
 This contrasts with "primary learning," which involves skills like language acquisition, learned effortlessly and without formal teaching (Sweeler, 2023).

-I use cmaptools to get the all picture in more imagetic way.
-Starting here, https://cmapscloud.ihmc.us:443/rid=2130Z3YYB-H8699Q-3JQLQZ, where all the major components are present with links that get you to more specific theoretical structure.
+I used CmapTools to create a visual overview.
+You can find the main components here: `https://cmapscloud.ihmc.us:443/rid=2130Z3YYB-H8699Q-3JQLQZ`.
+The links within this map, which lead to more specific theoretical structures, are not publicly available.
+If you create a CmapTools account at `https://cmapcloud.ihmc.us/` and email me at `fqantonio at yahoo.com`, I can grant you access.